-Our goal of the Physician Scientist Pathway (PSP) is to recruit, inspire, develop and retain physician scientists who will make the breakthroughs in our future.
+Our goal is to recruit, inspire, develop and retain physician scientists who will make scientific breakthroughs for the future of medicine.
 This pathway formalizes a long tradition of these goals at Johns Hopkins.

 About the Program